cardano-community/guild-operators/docs/upgrade.md

 whereis bech32 cardano-address cardano-cli cardano-db-sync cardano-hw-cli cardano-node cardano-submit-api cncli ogmios
 ```

-The above might result in some lines having more than one entry (eg: you might have `cardano-cli` in `"${HOME}"/.cabal/bin` and `"${HOME}"/.local/bin`) - for which you'd want to delete the reference(s) not in `"${HOME}"/.local/bin` , while for other cases - you might have no values (eg: you may not use `cardano-db-sync`, `cncli`, `ogmios` and/or `cardano-hw-cli`.
+For some cases - you might have no values (eg: you may not use `cardano-db-sync`, `cncli`, `ogmios` and/or `cardano-hw-cli`.
 You need not take any actions for the binaries you do not use.

+- If you are having trouble connecting to node post upgrade from gLiveView, typically the first issue you'd want to eliminate is  whether you missed that node might need ledger replay/revalidation (which could take hours as indicated earlier on the page).
+You can check the node status via `sudo systemctl status cnode`.
+If the node shows as up, you can monitor logs via `tail -100f "${CNODE_HOME}/logs/node.json`.
+If you're unable to start node using systemd itself, you can check the systemd output via `sudo journalctl -xeu cnode.service` and scroll back until you see a startup attempt with reason (typically this could be a couple of pages back).
+If nothing obvious (eg: showing files used as `/files/config.json` instead of `$CNODE_HOME/files/config.json` )comes up from there, you'd want to view node logs to see if there is something recorded in `node.json` instead.

+### Unintended update-in-place {: #unintended}

+Let's say you accidentally did an update of the files that you didnt intend to and want to revert all your scripts to previous state.
+While you have the backups of the scripts created while doing in-place update, you can always make use of branch flag that most scripts that perform update-in-place provide (eg: for gLiveView.sh that you want to restore to 8.1.2 state), this would be `-b node-8.1.2`.
+The available tags that can be used can be visited [here](https://github.com/cardano-community/guild-operators/tags)

-### Support/Improvements
+### Support/Improvements {: #support}

 Hope the guide above helps you with the migration, but again - we could've missed some edge cases.
-If so, please report via chat in [Koios Discussions channel](https://t.me/CardanoKoios) only.
+If so, please report via chat in [Koios Discussions channel](https://t.me/CardanoKoios) or open an issue on github.
 Please DO NOT make edits to the script content based on forum/alternate guide/channels, while done with best intentions - there have been solutions put online that modify files unnecessarily instead of correcting configs and disabling updates, such actions will only cause trouble for future updates.